allegro/allegro.tech/_posts/2019-03-15-why-allegro-ads-chose-typescript.md

 ## Migration
 We started migrating “old” to “new”, but it was not a simple task.
-Already in the beginning, a problem appeared when in one task a file was rewritten in TypeScript (TS) and as part of another task, its original version, still written in JavaScript (JS), was modified.
+Already in the beginning, a problem appeared when in one task a file was rewritten in TypeScript (TS) and as a part of another task, its original version, still written in JavaScript (JS), was modified.
 On the one hand, a new TS file was created, on the other, the old JS file was updated with new features and this situation caused a conflict that was difficult to solve.